-In its State of the Global Workplace report, Gallup concludes that “85% of employees are not actively engaged or [are] actively disengaged at work.”
-What this implies is that only 15% of employees are actively engaged.
+In its State of the Global Workplace report, Gallup concludes that “20% of employees are engaged at work.

-For instance, in 2019, the Trends in Global Employee Engagement report from Kincentric, a provider of employee engagement solutions, states that 66% of employees are engaged.
+For instance, Kincentric, a provider of employee engagement solutions, states that 65% of employees are engaged.
 However, Kincentric only collects data from its clients.

 For the rest of the world, the Middle East North Africa (MENA) region follows Latin America, at 72%.
 The Asia Pacific at 71%, North America at 72%, and Sub-Saharan Africa at 62%, follow.